AryanPendke/e6data_hack/README.md

 # Agentic Evaluation Framework

-A scalable backend system for evaluating AI agent responses across 5 dimensions using a master-worker architecture with Redis queues and MongoDB storage.
+A full-stack application for evaluating AI agent responses across 5 dimensions using a scalable master-worker architecture with React frontend, Node.js backend, and Python evaluation workers.

 ## Overview